muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

 Step by step AWS environment configuration and Elastic BeanStalk deployment explains in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)

+###Steps to follow###
+ 1. Configure the AWS deployment environment
+ 2. Create a zip file to deploy
+ 3. Deploy the zip file in Elastic BeanStalk as a docker image

 ###Create a zip file to Deploy in Elastic BeanStalk###

 In the `dropwizad-app/container` following fils exists `config.yml`,`Dockerfile`,`dropwizad-app-1.0-SNAPSHOT.jar`